 Additionally, there might be other government-funded medical programs available in your area.

 Some dental schools offer services for less than you’d pay at a traditional dentist’s office.
 This allows student dentists an opportunity to practice under real-world circumstances.
-Extractions are performed under the guidance of faculty dentists, and the average cost is about 60 to 70 percent less than private practice.
+Extractions are performed under the guidance of faculty dentists, and the average cost is about 60 to 70 percent less.

 “Careington Dental Savings Plans: 20-50% Dental Discounts.”
 Careington, www.careingtondentalsavings.com/.